Emma

 Ben & Pete

-Ben's Dad, Pete, was diagnosed with pancreatic cancer in August 2024.
-He passed away at home in early November 2024, only 9 weeks after diagnosis.
+Ben's dad, Pete, was diagnosed with pancreatic cancer in August 2024.
+He passed away at home in early November 2024, only nine weeks after diagnosis.
 Pete faced many challenges but he and his family remained positive.
-The family is now keen help save lives by campaigning for early detection of pancreatic cancer.
+The family is now keen to help save lives by campaigning for early detection of pancreatic cancer.

 Natalie & Rosemarie